chadriae/weather-app/README.md

 - The big new feature is the use of api's.
 I used the [Weatherbit](https://www.weatherbit.io/)-api to retrieve the weather data
 - When visiting the page, you are being asked to allow to give your location (by Geolocation).
 By accepting this you will get the weather forecast of your location.
 - In stead of using static images given by the api, I used animated images I retrieved from LottieFiles.
+I had to use the switch function for different scenarios.

 Take a look [here](https://chadriae.github.io/weather-app/).